technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 In this section we are going to see in more detail how Variadic Generics can be declared and used in various contexts.

-But first, ome stuff we are going to use for our examples:
+But first, some stuff we are going to use for our examples:
 ```swift
 protocol P1 {
   var member: Any { get }